 Harford Community College delivers courses on multiple platforms to meet the needs of our students.

-Find What Works Best for You
+Find Which Learning Platform Works Best for You

 Face-to-face courses are delivered in person, in a physical location—on campus or at a another College location.
 Face-to-face classes take place at set times and dates, and students are required to be in a physical class.

-n complete the remainder of the mandatory work online.
-To be successful in a hybrid course, you will need to be motivated to work independently between class meetings, have good time management and basic computer skills, and have reliable Internet access.
+Hybrid courses are delivered as a mix of both online and face-to-face learning.
+Students are required to be on campus for scheduled classes, labs, or other activities, and then complete the remainder of the mandatory work independently, online.
+To be successful in a hybrid course, you need to be self-motivated, have good time management and basic computer skills, and have reliable Internet access.